B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/05_existential.md

 # any, all, none

-This extension functions answer the question about existence element(s) in collection based on given predicate.
+These extension functions answer the questions about the existence element(s) in collection based on given predicate.

 ### Function `any`

-Function `any` returns `true` if collection contains at least one element matching the given predicate.
+Function `any` returns `true` if the collection contains at least one element matching the given predicate.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">